chrisl8/Witchazzan/README.md

   - So you can put things "on" the ground that are still walked on.
 - Water
   - The intention is that water collisions will be special,
-    - i.e. Spells normally pass over them, but you cannot walk on it!
+    - i.e. Spells normally pass over water, but you cannot walk on it!

 In addition, add an Objects layer.
-- Every Scene must have an Object named "Default Spawn Point" where new characters arrive by default.
+- Every Scene must have an Object named "Default Spawn Point" where incoming entities arrive by default.
 - Further, you can make points of Type "Entrance" with a name of our choosing for directing players to when entering this scene from other scenes.

 #### Default Camelopardalis Map dimensions